Home > Careers-in-Marketing > Non-Profit > Facts & Trends

 Hospitals and Universities Offer Good Opportunities

 Some of the most significant non-profit opportunities are in hospitals and universities.
-Hospitals are increasingly competing for patients are increasingly rely on marketing expertise to help attract them.
-And many universities have experienced severe funding shortfalls and are increasingly relying on marketing efforts to keep themselves afloat.
+Hospitals are increasingly competing for patients and rely on marketing expertise to help attract them.
+And many universities have experienced severe funding shortfalls and are turning to marketing efforts to keep themselves afloat.
 Don't overlook opportunities in this area.
 You may be able to make a tremendous difference for an institution of higher learning.

 You are at http://www.careers-in-marketing.com/